omniosorg/pkg5/doc/guide-main.rst

     at the specified level or higher.

 ``origin``
-    A origin dependency states that the the package mentioned by the ``fmri`` attribute must be at the specified level or higher (if present) prior to installation of the containing package.
+    A origin dependency states that the package mentioned by the ``fmri`` attribute must be at the specified level or higher (if present) prior to installation of the containing package.
 If the attribute ``root-image`` is present and has the value ``true``, the image that is checked is the